About this project

 Resource recovery hub

 North East Water's three megawatt solar farm is located alongside Wodonga's wastewater treatment plant.
-Its 6500 panels generate enough electricity to power the waste facility during daylight hours with surplus energy sent back to the grid to offset electricty used at other North East Water sites.
+Its 6500 panels generate enough electricity to power the waste facility during daylight hours with surplus energy sent back to the grid to offset electricity used at other North East Water sites.

 Between the solar farm and the completion of the wastewater treatment plant upgrade, the Corporation’s overall greenhouse footprint will be reduced by approximately 50%, representing a huge step forward for our environment.